 (4) The numerical groundwater quality guidance levels listed in Table 3 of this Division are for contaminants which do not adversely impact human health at the given concentrations.
 At considerably higher concentrations, human health implications may exist.
 These guidance levels are for contaminants that primarily affect the aesthetic qualities relating to the public acceptance of drinking water.
 The aesthetic degradation of groundwater may impair its beneficial use.

 (5) For pollutant parameters for which numerical ground-water quality reference levels or guidance levels have not been established and listed in Tables 1 through 3, or for evaluating adverse impacts on beneficial uses other than human consumption, the Department shall make use of the most current and scientifically valid information available in determining at what levels pollutants may affect present or potential beneficial uses.
-Such information shall include, but not be limited to, values set forth in OAR Chapter 340, Division 41, Table 20.
+Such information shall include, but not be limited to, values set forth in OAR 340-041-0033.

 Stat.
 Auth.: ORS 468 & ORS 468B Stats.
 Implemented: ORS 468.020, ORS 468.035, ORS 468B.155 & ORS 468B.165 Hist.: DEQ 24-1981, f. & ef.
 9-8-81; DEQ 13-1984, f. & ef.
 7-13-84; DEQ 27-1989, f. & cert. ef.
 10-27-89; Renumbered from 340-041-0029